zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-09-14 - CARD-103: Fix experimental feature database integrity constraint violations

+**Epic:** Epic 3 – Test Suite Stabilization
+**Status:** Completed
+**Owner:** cursor

+Fixed UNIQUE constraint violation in test_admin_config_experimental_features_display test by modifying test to use existing experimental feature from test fixture instead of creating a new one.
+The test was failing with SQLAlchemy IntegrityError due to UNIQUE constraint violation on experimental_feature.feature_key because it was trying to create an experimental feature with feature_key 'server_management_page' that already existed in the database from the test fixture setup.
+Updated test to query for existing feature and update its properties instead of creating a new one, ensuring proper test isolation and preventing database integrity constraint violations.
+This surgical fix maintains test functionality while resolving the duplicate feature creation issue, ensuring all experimental feature tests pass without affecting other test functionality or database state.

 ## 2025-01-14 - CARD-102: Fix experimental feature toggle functionality returning False

 **Epic:** Epic 3 – Test Suite Stabilization